-Sometimes called “compassionate use”, expanded access is a potential pathway for a patient with an immediately life-threatening condition or serious disease or condition to gain access to an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when no comparable or satisfactory alternative therapy options are available.
+Sometimes called “compassionate use”, expanded access is a potential pathway for a patient with a serious or immediately life-threatening disease or condition to gain access to an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when no comparable or satisfactory alternative therapy options are available.

 Expanded access may be appropriate when all the following apply:

-- Patient has a serious disease or condition, or whose life is immediately threatened by their disease or condition.
+- Patient has a serious or immediately life-threatening disease or condition.

 - There is no comparable or satisfactory alternative therapy to diagnose, monitor, or treat the disease or condition.